The Tithe Belongs To God

-Enter the tithe.
-This is a sort of “Christian-ese” word that you don’t hear outside of church circles very often, but it basically refers to 10 percent of our income that is set apart for God.
-We first encounter this idea in the Law of Moses, when God commands the Israelites to give a tenth of their increase to Him.
+The principle of the tithe can be found all throughout scripture.
+We first encounter this idea in the Law of Moses, when God commands the people of Israel to give a tenth of their income to Him.
 Leviticus 27:30 makes it fairly clear:

 A tithe of everything from the land, whether grain from the soil or fruit from the trees, belongs to the LORD; it is holy to the LORD.

-Unfortunately, many churchgoers today struggle with the idea of tithing.
-Some receive blessing and ministry from the church, but give nothing in return; other give sparingly or infrequently.
-It’s a sad fact that many modern churches struggle today because their members fail to tithe.
+God doesn't need your money, but He wants your heart. tweet this!Unfortunately, many churchgoers today struggle with the idea of tithing.
+Some receive blessing and ministry from the church but give nothing in return.
+Others give sparingly or infrequently.
+God intends for tithes to be the primary way that churches are funded.
+But sadly, many churches struggle financially because their members don’t tithe.

 How important is tithing?
 God speaks about it with important words in the text.
 It says that the tithe “belongs to the LORD,” and that it is “holy unto the LORD.”
-Another way to say this would be that the tithe is consecrated — though money may seem earthly and mundane to us, God sets a portion of our income aside as having a special, spiritual significance.
+Another way to say this would be that the tithe is consecrated.
+Though money may seem earthly and mundane to us, God sets a portion of our income aside as having a special, spiritual significance.

-So why should our money be any different?
+By resisting what God asks from you, you'll miss out on much of what God has for you. tweet this!So why should our money be any different?
 It shouldn’t be.
-If our lives are set apart to Christ, that includes our money.
-If we hold our finances back from God’s claim on them, then we’re rebelling against what He wants in our lives.
+If our lives should set apart to Christ, that includes our money.
+If we hold our finances back from God, we’re rebelling against what He wants in our lives.
 That’s not just a bad habit or a philosophical difference — it’s a heart problem.

 It’s also tragic.
 Because God doesn’t just use the tithe to fund the work of the church or to draw your heart closer to Him.
 He uses the tithe to bless your life.
 People who don’t tithe are really shortchanging themselves.
 By resisting what God asks from them, they miss out on much of what God has for them.